Marak/bpipe/README.md

 ## Browser <==> Unix Pipes

+## `v0.0.1`

 `bpipe` is a command line tool which allows you to create readable and writable streams between standard Unix Pipes and the browser to run commands like this:

 ```bash
 bpipe -s "#myInput" -e "keyup" | less
 echo "hello there" | bpipe -s "#myDiv"
 ````

+# Update

+Since this project has been receiving a good amount attention I have cleaned up the codebase and started development of version `v0.2.0` at https://github.com/marak/bpipe/tree/v0.2.0

 # Installation